Magnificent Djerdap Gorge, better known as the Iron Gates is the longest and the deepest gorge in Europe

 Danube Bike Path through National Park Djerdap crosses around 110 km.
 This is a part of Eurovelo 6 that connects the Atlantic coast with the Black Sea and goes through Serbia in a length of 667 km.
 Entire Danube Bike Path in Serbia is marked with road signs in accordance with the European Cyclists’ Federation standards.

-On a bike, you can visit all attractive viewpoints and cultural places.
+On a bike, you can visit all the attractive viewpoints and cultural places.
 You can ride from Golubac to Donji Milanovac and continue to Kladovo and Negotin.

 If you are going to explore the area in the zone of special protection by National Park Djerdap, please contact the main office in Donji Milanovac.